 If you’re looking at flying into Osh from overseas then you will either have to transfer in Bishkek or the regional hubs of Almaty in Kazakhstan or Tashkent in Uzbekistan.

 Flights to Kyrgyzstan can be pricey depending on where you’re flying from.
 I would recommend researching across a number of platforms and book your flights as early as possible.

 Although Kyrgyzstan is well connected to its neighbours, if you’re flying from outside of the region it’s very likely you will need to transfer.

-As the majority of international flights with require a layover it’s wise check if there are any visa requirements in the country you are transferring in.
+As the majority of international flights require a layover, it’s wise to check if there are any visa requirements in the country you are transferring in.

 It is also a good idea to browse for flights in incognito mode, or alternatively you can clear the cache in your browser periodically.

 Many travel sites will charge higher fares if they know you are visiting their sites frequently to search for flights.

 Google Flights also offers some of the best initial research for fares from your destination, from there it’s worth doing more detailed research.

 However, be sure to check fares directly with the airline as there may be unspecified fees and regulations not listed in the Google Flights results.